playfulprogramming/playfulprogramming/content/blog/error-handling/index.md

 </template>
 ```

+It will run the function inside of `onErrorCaptured`.

 <!-- tabs:end -->

+Great!
+We're now able to keep track of what errors are occurring in our app.
+Hopefully, this allows us to address bugs as the user experiences them, making the app feel more stable as time goes on.

+Now let's see if we're not able to make the experience a bit nicer for our users when they _do_ hit an error.

 # Ignoring the Error

+Some bugs?
+They're show stoppers.
+When the happen, you can't do anything to recover from the error and as a result you have to halt the user's ability to interact with the page.

-Sometimes, it's ideal to ignore the error and pretend that nothing ever happened, allowing the app to continue on as normal
+Other bugs on the other hand may not require such harsh actions.
+For example, if you can silently log an error, pretending that nothing ever happened and allowing the app to continue on as normal, that is oftentimes a better user experience.

-// TODO: write
+Let's see how we can implement this in our apps.

 <!-- tabs:start -->

 ## React

-// TODO: write

-React cannot do this, because functional components are normal functions
+Unfortunately, React is not able to handle thrown errors invisibly to the user when they're thrown within a functional component.
+This is ultimately because React functional components are simply functions, which do not have an escape mechanism built into them for errors being thrown.

 ## Angular

-// TODO: Write

-This is the default behavior of an Angular component, anyway.
-No code changes from the previous example is needed.
+Luckily for Angular developers, this idea of silently swallowing errors, rather than making the page go blank, is the default behavior of a custom error handler.

+This isn't always ideal, however, and oftentimes you want to present an error that occurs to the user.
+We'll take a look at how to do this in the next section.

 ## Vue

-// TODO: Write

-Return `false` in `onErrorCaptured`
+In order to avoid an error blanking out your Vue application, simply return `false` from your `onErrorCaptured` composition.

 ```vue
 <!-- App.vue -->